-Women’s jeans sizes usually vary depending on the style, the fit, and the brand.
+Women’s jean sizes usually vary depending on the style, the fit, and the brand.
 All pair of jeans, however, are based on the measurement of the waist, hip, and inseam, which could vary per cut and style.
-The cut of jeans between men and women differ significantly.
-Jeans for women often focus on emphasizing the curves.
-The hip measurement is also usually wider compared to men, and the waistband/waist circumference and hip circumference is also larger for women’s jeans than men.
+For your convenience you may find a womens jeans size chart and conversion below.

-The US, in general, uses the Size 0 standard, which corresponds to a waist and hips range for jeans sizes.
+- The US, in general, uses the Size 0 standard, which corresponds to a waist and hips range for jeans sizes.
 There is a ½ inch difference between both the waist and hip for every size up.
-A size 4, for example, could fit women with a waist size of 26-26 ½ inches and 34 ½-35 inches hip measurement.
+A size 4 women’s jean, for example, could fit women with a waist size of 26 – 26 ½ inches and 34 ½ – 35 inches hip measurement.